hazybluedot/manager_review/README.md

    of this repository by clicking the button on the right side of the page
 3. Extract the downloaded archive, open the folder that was created and double click `manager_review_gui.py`
+4. After browsing for the necessary input CSV and gradebook CSV files and entering the correct gradebook item name, press 'Go'
+5. All subsequent input will be done through the command window.
+During data entry you may press `Ctrl+C` and then `Enter` to cancel and save any changes so far.

 ## Requirements